-know the value we provide reholders has improved by 15%, by 30 to 2027 seline y/e 30 June 24).
-30 June 2027, 80% of shareholders agree by get value from Co-Lab.
-Schareholders take up at least one ditional shared service.
-If on the regional benefits of collaboration of individual councils' benefits from Year-on-year increase in the value we provide to councils.
+Strategic goal 3-year Objective Annual KPI Shareholding councils understand we We know the value we provide shareholders has improved by 15%, by 30 June 2027 Year-on-year increase in the value we provide to councils. provide them value baseline y/e 30 June 24).
+By 30 June 2027, 80% of shareholders agree they get value from Co-Lab.
 80%+ of council survey respondents believe those Co-Lab services they received meet or exceed their expectations (evidenced by an annual survey).
+All shareholders take up at least one additional shared service.
 Year-on-year increase in the utilisation of services we provide to councils.
-30 June 2027, 80% of shareholders agree y get value from Co-Lab.
-Shareholders take up at least one itional shared service.
-If on the regional benefits of collaboration believe those Co-Lab services they received meet or exceed their expectations (evidenced by an annual survey). • Year-on-year increase in the utilisation itional shared service.
-I on the regional benefits of collaboration - oration). new instances of Co-Lab shared services ng utilised, by June 2027 seline y/e 30 June 24) Year-on-year increase in the utilisation of services we provide to councils.
-Year on Year increase in the number of services available to councils.
-Maintain staff engagement above 85%Staff turnover is less than 15%. • Vacancies are filled by suitable candidates within 3 months. ff turnover is less than 15%. vacancies are filled by suitable didates within 3 months.
+Based on the regional benefits of collaboration (not an individual councils' benefits from collaboration).
+Deliver value by growing the scale of our shared 24 new instances of Co-Lab shared services being utilised, by June 2027 (baseline y/e 30 June 24) Year-on-year increase in the utilisation of services we provide to councils. service function Year on Year increase in the number of services available to councils.
+Diverse, talented and motivated Maintain staff engagement above 85% Maintain staff engagement above 85% people work for us • Staff turnover is less than 15%. • Staff turnover is less than 15%.
+Our vacancies are filled by suitable candidates within 3 months.
+Vacancies are filled by suitable candidates within 3 months.
+All baselined y/e 30 June 24)